Golden Joystick Awards

-The Golden Joystick Awards, also known as the People's Gaming Awards, is a video game award ceremony; it awards the best video games of the year, as voted for originally by the British general public, but is now a global event that can be voted online via GamesRadar+.
-As of 2023, the ceremony was in its 41st year.
-It is the longest-running video game award ceremony, launched in 1983, and the second-oldest video game award ceremony after the Arcade Awards, launched in 1981.
+The Golden Joystick Awards, also known as the People's Gaming Awards, is a video game award ceremony; it awards the best video games of the year.
+Although originally solely voted for by the British public, it is now a global event that is voted for online by millions of fans worldwide via GamesRadar+.
+Launched in 1983, the Golden Joystick Awards is the longest-running and one of the biggest public-voted video game award shows.

-The awards were initially focused on computer games, but were extended to include console games.
+The awards were initially focused on PC games, but were extended to include console games.
 The ceremony is not directly related to the golden joystick prize given away to successful contestants on GamesMaster, a British television show, but both properties belong to Future plc.

-In 2021, the Golden Joystick Awards celebrated 50 Years Of Games by asking the public to vote for the Ultimate Game Of All Time, which was won by the 2011 game Dark Souls.
-The PC also received the Best Gaming Hardware of All Time Award, which was accepted by Valve president Gabe Newell.

 Winners

 1983

 Awards were presented by DJ Dave Lee Travis at a ceremony in London's Berkeley Square.